 - Who can better provide for the child (for ex: furthering their education)

 - The geographical proximity between parents

 - The parenting styles (are they encouraging, loving and supportive)

 In Colorado, the judges prefer to award the parents with joint custody.
 This gives both parents ample time and contact with their child. and minimalizes any altering to the child's normal routine and lifestyle.
 The court however, will not grant joint custody to a parent that they view as "unfit" or a risk to the physical and emotional wellbeing of the child.
 Such judgments are usually given in cases where one parent has a history of violence, abuse, neglect, alcohol or drug dependency, or a criminal record.

 Types of Child Custody in Colorado

 Sole Legal Custody

-When the court is discussing matters of sole legal custody they are referring to one parent, the one and only person who has the authority to make legal decisions on their child's behalf.
-These legal decisions could be in reference to anything such as what schools they go to, what church they will attend, what extra-curricular activities they can participate in, what places they can visit, who will be their primary doctor and much more.
+When the court is discussing matters of sole legal custody, they are referring to one parent who will be the only person with the authority to make legal decisions on their child's behalf.
+These legal decisions could be in reference to anything such as what schools they go to, what church they will attend, what extra-curricular activities they can participate in, what places they can visit, who will be their primary doctor, and much more.